Generators for Vector Spaces Spanned by Double Zeta Values with Even Weight: Abstract

 \section{Abstract}

-Let $\mathcal{DZ}_k$ be the $\mathbb{Q}$-vector space consisting of double zeta values with weight $k$, and $\mathcal{DM}_k$ be its quotient space divided by the space consisting of the zeta value $\zeta(k)$ and two products of zeta values with total weight $k$.
-When $k$ is even, an upper bound for the dimension of $\mathcal{DM}_k$, which gives that of $\mathcal{DZ}_k$, is known.
-In this note, we obtain some sets of specific generators for $\mathcal{DM}_k$ which represent the upper bound.
+Let $\mathcal{DZ}_k$ be the $\mathbb{Q}$-vector space spanned by double zeta values with weight $k$, and $\mathcal{DM}_k$ be its quotient space divided by the space $\mathcal{PZ}_k$ spanned by the zeta value $\zeta(k)$ and products of two zeta values with total weight $k$.
+When $k$ is even, an upper bound for the dimension of $\mathcal{DM}_k$ is known.
+By adding the dimensions of $\mathcal{DM}_k$ and $\mathcal{PZ}_k$, an upper bound of $\mathcal{DZ}_k$ which equals $k/2$ minus the dimension of the space of modular forms of weight $k$ on the modular group is given.
+In this note, we obtain some specific sets of generators for $\mathcal{DM}_k$ which represent the upper bound.
 These yield the corresponding sets and the upper bound for $\mathcal{DZ}_k$.